wazuh/wazuh-documentation/source/gdpr/gdpr-X.rst

 Chapter X, Delegated acts and implementing acts
 -----------------------------------------------

 Management of delegated acts and implementing acts.
-Formal requirement.
+The requirements mentioned in this section are of a formal nature and the option of extracting technical requirements for compliance through the support of Wazuh is not viable.